RosstheRoss/wwb/README.md

 # W.W.B

-A Rust simulation of the World's Worst Boardgame (W.W.B.) by Rich Hutnik.
+A Rust simulation of the World's Worst Boardgame (W.W.B) by Rich Hutnik.

 ## Disclaimer